In 30 seconds…

 If the stress of life in your 40s is getting to you then there may be a psychological cause for your ED.
 Talking through the problem with a counsellor or therapist could make all the difference.

-Whether you need to improve your physical health, get some counselling, or just take a little blue pill – ED can be treated.
+Whether you need to improve your physical health, get some counselling, or just take a pill – ED can be treated.
 Tackle the issue and there’s no reason you can’t have great sex in your 40s, 50s, and beyond…